cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 #### Customer experience

 Deployment for the Secrets Provider will be done using Helm.
-That way, if the
+The customer experience is as follows:

 1. Configure K8s Secrets with ***conjur-map\*** metadata defined

-2. Create `values.yaml` that will contain the following parameters and their defaults:
+2. Create `custom-values.yaml` that will contain the required parameters to deploy the Secrets Provider

-   For a full list of required parameters, see `values.yaml` below
+   For a full list of required parameters, see `values.yaml` and `custom-values.yaml` below

    *When parameters are not configured by customer, their defaults are used*

-3. Install Helm Chart for the Secrets Provider
+3. Install Helm Chart for the Secrets Provider, passing in their `custom-values.yaml` like so: `helm install conjur -f custom-values.yaml https://github.com/cyberark/secrets-provider-for-k8s/helm/secrets-provider-1.0.0.tgz`

-We will supply the customer with a  `values.yaml` file where all default parameters are collected.
+In Helm, default values are collected in `value.yaml` files.
+We will supply the customer this file where all default parameters will be defined for them.

 *values.yaml*